libor-m/ngs-course/prepare.rst

 Slide deck
 ----------
-The slide deck was created using Adobe InDesign.
+Libor's slide deck was created using Adobe InDesign (you can get the CS2 version almost legally for free).
+Vasek's slide deck was created with Microsoft Powerpoint.
+Images are shamelessly taken from the internet, with the 'fair use for teaching' policy ;)